 Only material identified by source may be placed in the PAF.
 Identification shall indicate the author, the committee, the campus office, or the name of the officially authorized body generating the material.
 References to unnamed sources or complainants are prohibited.
 Anonymous letters should be given to the individual faculty member concerned.

-A faculty member has the right to review all materials in her/his own PAF.
-A faculty member may request an appointment with the Office of the Dean for the purpose of inspecting her/his own file.
+A faculty member has the right to review all materials in their own PAF.
+A faculty member may request an appointment with the Office of the Dean for the purpose of inspecting their own file.
 Such appointment(s) will be scheduled promptly during normal office hours.
 The manner of inspection shall be subject to reasonable conditions.
-The faculty member has the right to have another individual of her/his own choosing accompany her/him to inspect the PAF.
+The faculty member has the right to have another individual of their own choosing accompany them to inspect the PAF.

-Following receipt of a faculty member's written request, the dean shall, within fourteen
+Following receipt of a faculty member's written request, the Dean shall, within fourteen

 (14) days, provide a copy of all requested materials.
 Depending upon the amount of materials copied, the faculty member may be required to bear the cost of duplicating such materials.

-If, after examination of the PAF a faculty member believes that any portion of her/his own file is inaccurate or irrelevant, s/he may submit a written request that the material be corrected or deleted from the file.
-Such requests should be directed to the dean, as custodian of the file.
+If, after examination of the PAF a faculty member believes that any portion of their own file is inaccurate or irrelevant, they may submit a written request that the material be corrected or deleted from the file.
+Such requests should be directed to the Dean, as custodian of the file.
 The request should describe corrections and/or deletions that should be made, and the facts and reasons supporting such a request.
 In the event the request is denied, the request shall be attached to the disputed material and shall accompany the disputed material when used in a personnel recommendation or action.

-If the request for correction or deletion is denied by the dean, the faculty member has the right to submit a request to the President, or the President’s designee, no later than seven
+If the request for correction or deletion is denied by the Dean, the faculty member has the right to submit a request to the President, or the President’s designee, no later than seven

 (7) days after the date of such a denial.
 Within twenty-one (21) days of receipt of such request, the President, or designee, shall provide a written response to the faculty member.
 If the President, or designee, grants the request, the record shall be corrected or deleted and the faculty member shall be sent a written notice to that effect.
 If the President, or designee, denies the request, the response shall include reason(s) for the denial.